Lincoln Park, New Jersey: Local government

 The Borough of Lincoln Park is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council Plan F system of municipal government, implemented based on the recommendations of a Charter Study Commission as of January 1, 1971.
 The borough is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the seven-member Borough Council, with three council seats elected at-large and four from wards, with all positions chosen in partisan elections held in even-numbered years as part of the November general election.
+The governing body is comprised of the mayor and the seven-member borough council, with three council seats elected at-large and four from wards, with all positions chosen in partisan elections held in even-numbered years as part of the November general election.
 Each council member is elected to a four-year term on a staggered basis, with the four ward seats up for vote simultaneously and the three at-large seats and the mayoral seat up for election together two years later.

-As of 2025, the Mayor of Lincoln Park is Republican David A. Runfeldt, whose term of office ends on December 31, 2022.
-Members of the Borough Council are Council President Andrew Seise (R; at-large, 2022), Patrick Antonetti (D; Ward III, 2024), Gary Gemian (R; Ward I, 2024), Joseph Gurkovich (R, Ward IV, 2024; appointed to serve an unexpired term), Daniel W. Moeller (R; at-large, 2022), Ellen Ross (R; Ward II, 2024) and Ann Thompson (R; at-large, 2022).
+As of 2025, the Mayor of Lincoln Park is Republican David A. Runfeldt, whose term of office ends on December 31, 2026.
+Members of the Borough Council are Council President Andrew Seise (R; at-large, 2026), Patrick Antonetti (D; Ward 3, 2028), Gary Gemian (R; Ward 1, 2028), Joseph Gurkovich (R, Ward 4, 2028), Daniel W. Moeller (R; at-large, 2026), Ellen Ross (R; Ward 2, 2028) and Ann Thompson (R; at-large, 2026).

-In October 2021, the Borough Council appointed Joseph Gurkovich to fill the Ward IV seat expiring in December 2024 that had been held by James A. Wild the previous month after having served more than 30 years in office.
-Gurkovich will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.